TristanB12/triathlon-planning-app/frontend/README.md

-# Adminify (adminify)
+# Curva (curva)

-An admin dashboard that can connect to databases
+An app that helps triathletes to plan their trainings.

 ## Install the dependencies
 ```bash